What to expect from your visit to Coughton Court

 Parking and arrival

-Please have your tickets, membership card and booking reference close to hand as you arrive.
-We've set up a welcome point with our friendly team in the car park, to check your booking and welcome you onto site.
-There are designated Blue Badge spaces available for pre-booked tickets if required.
+Please have your membership card close to hand as you arrive.
+We've set up a welcome point with our friendly team in the car park, to welcome you onto site.
+There are designated Blue Badge spaces available if required.
 You'll then enter on foot over the bridge, if you need to pay for a ticket or purchase membership head into the shop on the left just after the bridge.

-You’ll find sinks for hand washing in the available toilets.
-You will find hand sanitiser by the cafe.
+You’ll find sinks for hand washing in the toilets.
+You will find hand sanitiser by the restaurant and shop.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-Toilets - including access and baby change facilities are available in the stableyard, with queues marked to maintain a safe one in/one out system.
+Toilets - including access and baby change facilities are available in the stableyard.
 These are sanitised by our team throughout the day.

-Food and Beverage - the mini-café is open from 9.30am - 4pm daily serving hot and cold drinks, cakes and light bites.
-Card payments only please.
-You are welcome to have a picnic on one of the picnic benches or on the back lawn, no folding chairs or tables please.
-Follow this link for more information.
+Food and Beverage - the café, with indoor and outdoor seating, is open from 11am daily serving hot and cold food and drink, including paninis, jacket potatoes, sausage rolls and cakes and bakes.
+You are welcome to have a picnic on one of the picnic benches by the cafe, no folding chairs or tables in the gardens please.

 The gardens have some gravel paths and uneven areas but all the paths are suitable for wheelchairs.
 There are steps to the sunken gardens and over in the bluebell wood.

 Assistance dogs only at Coughton.